My work is categorised into different "body parts" on the menu. Feel free to browse.

 Besides my heavily tattooed body, I have also had gender related modifications.
 I was born with a female body in 1972.
 I began my hormone therapy in 2007 and two years later, I had a mastectomy.
 My parents, grandparents, and great-grandparents are/were all stage professionals, working with Theater and Film.
 This background introduced me to the borderless world of fantasy and imagination from a very young age... something that I'd like to give back to my clients.
 I am very happily a multi-cultural Swedish-Persian Londoner.
-My bi-racial, bi-gender, bi-sexual and multi-dimensional life experience has given me not only a great understanding of humans but also an insight into how much a good body transformation can help us become happier people.
+My bi-racial, bi-gender, bi-sexual and multi-dimensional life experience has given me not only a good understanding of humans but also an insight into how much a good body transformation can help us become happier people.

 It also makes me happy to have my tattoo work on a full-sized silicon arm included in the permanent exhibition, "Hundred hands" curated by Alice Snape at the National Maritime Museum in Cornwall, United Kingdom.